Bloons TD 6: Gameplay

 The player can earn several in-game currencies through gameplay: "Cash" is obtainable at the end of each round, when popping Bloons, and through certain towers' abilities, and is used to upgrade towers.
-"Monkey Money" is rewarded for winning games, by completing challenges, or from daily rewards, and allows for additional features to be unlocked in the game, "Monkey Knowledge Points" are granted throughout gameplay and can be used to permanently upgrade monkeys via a skill tree, and "Trophies" are a rare type of currency only obtainable through weekly events, used to unlock cosmetics.
+The aforementioned Monkey Money is rewarded for winning games, by completing challenges.
+"Monkey Knowledge Points" are granted throughout gameplay and can be used to permanently upgrade monkeys via a skill tree.
+"Trophies" are a rare type of currency only obtainable through weekly events, used to unlock cosmetics.

 Boss Events are a type of special event in the game, first introduced in Bloons Monkey City.
 In these events, players must prepare for a Boss Bloon, a very powerful MOAB-class Bloon with large amounts of health.
 The boss appears once every 20 rounds, starting at round 40, and has different abilities that may hinder towers' abilities, boost its and other Bloons' properties, or spawn more Bloons.
 There are multiple different bosses, with special event modifiers exclusive to bosses, differing maps to fight them on, and rulesets determining how much harder or easier a boss event will be.

-Paragons, the first of which being introduced in the same update as bosses, are powerful final upgrades to a particular tower.
+Paragons, the first of which being introduced in the same update as bosses, are more powerful final upgrades to a particular tower.
 They require one of each tier 5 variant of a tower to purchase, and will sacrifice all other towers of its type.
-There are a total of 10 Paragons out of the 24 towers in the game.
+They typically have a higher cost than most base towers within the game.

+Rogue legends, the first paid dlc, has you play a Roguelike on a map with hexagonal tiles.
+Different tiles have different effects like red bloons tiles having you play typical bloons with modified, faster rounds.
+Throughout the map there are chests, merchants, mini games and mini bosses that give you artifacts.
+These artifacts give special properties like 66% attack speed for 25% faster bloon speed or a permafrost effect on dart monkey darts.
+At the end of each map or “stage” there is a boss tile where with your artifacts and monkeys you’ve collected you now must fight a boss bloon.
+Upon beating the boss bloon you will get the choice of its special artifact or some tier five towers.
+In each campaign there are 4 stages.